SymbioticEDA/riscv-formal/README.md

 - [Kami: A Framework for (RISC-V) HW Verification](https://riscv.org/wp-content/uploads/2016/07/Wed1130_Kami_Framework_Murali_Vijayaraghavan.pdf)
 - [Verifying a RISC-V Processor, Nirav Dave, Prashanth Mundkur, SRI International](https://riscv.org/wp-content/uploads/2015/06/riscv-verification-workshop-june2015.pdf)

-Please [open an issue](https://github.com/cliffordwolf/riscv-formal/issues/new) if you kown of other RISC-V formal verification projects I should link to in this section.
+Please [open an issue](https://github.com/cliffordwolf/riscv-formal/issues/new) if you known of other RISC-V formal verification projects I should link to in this section.

 Verification Procedure
 ----------------------